 Introduce yourself to people around you after you sit down at a session.
 Instead of scrolling social media, browsing some flyers or a new resource from the EatRight Store, use the pre-session time to share business cards and expand your network.

-Since FNCE last year, many people have contacted me because they saved my card or remembered meeting me at a session.
+After FNCE, many people contact me because they saved my card or remembered meeting me at a session.
 It may not seem like these quick conversations have a huge impact, but you might be surprised.

 2. Ask questions and listen – It’s easy to be eager to share our own thoughts or talk about our interests.
 Avoid making networking opportunities about you.
+Mandy Enright shares top networking mistakes and how to fix them in this helpful RD Lounge article.
 Use the power of psychology and our desire to talk about our own interests to your advantage when networking.

 Instead of thinking about what you are going to talk about with people you meet, focus on planning the questions you will ask new acquaintances and how you can better listen, record your notes and create opportunities for your business.